ASE-Workshop-2023/tutorial/_episodes/04-building-manipulating-atoms.md

 <img src="../fig/ZnS_composite.png" alt="image of ZnS with H interstitial" width="200">

-- While `Atoms` is not exactly a regular Python object, it plays nicely with the delete operation.
+- While `Atoms` is not exactly a regular Python data collection, it plays nicely with the delete operation.
 - We can use this operation to create, for example, a zinc-vacancy defect:

 ~~~